onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 Update a VF/PNF [optional]
 --------------------------

-- Update the VSP and other artifacts in a VF.
+- Update the VSP and other artifacts in a VF/PNF.
-- Upload a new version the VSP to the VF whenever the VSP is updated (see steps 3 to 5).
-Other reasons for updating a VF include:
+- Upload a new version the VSP to the VF/PNF whenever the VSP is updated (see steps 3 to 5).
+Other reasons for updating a VF/PNF include:

-  - artifact changes at the VF level that need be uploaded, for example, changes to ENV values (see step 6)
+  - artifact changes at the VF/PNF level that need be uploaded, for example, changes to ENV values (see step 6)

 **Prerequisites:**